 The uniqueness of KIO-201 is the combination of the high viscosity profile with a high shear rate.
 This means that with blinking or other sources of shearing or energy that the viscosity of KIO-201 temporarily drops.
 Thus, this clinical study was also used to confirm that KIO-201 does not result in blurriness of vision while on the eye.
 After all endpoint assessments were completed, one drop of KIO-201 and one drop of Refresh Plus was instilled onto each eye.
 This was completed in a masked fashion based on randomization of each eye per drop.
 BCVA measurements were taken at 30 and 60 minutes to determine if instillation of either KIO-201 or Refresh Plus caused blurriness or a change in vision.
 At all assessment time points there was essentially no change in BCVA for KIO-201 or Refresh Plus, but KIO-201 did perform better than Refresh Plus.
 At 30 minutes post instillation, KIO-201 saw a negative change of 0.4% versus a negative change of 1.0% for Refresh Plus.
-At 60 minutes, KIO-201 had a positive effect of 0.2% versus a negative effect of 0.3% for Refresh Plus.
 We have no current plan to develop KIO-201 further for this indication.